cs107-lahg/cs107-FinalProject/docs/milestone1.md

 "Automatic Differentiation (AD)", is a technique to  compute derivatives numerically at a specified point, and surpasses the above two methods e in both time and resource efficiency and computational accuracy.
 Taking the symbolic derivative of a function can be difficult for a computer to implement as the function becomes more complex.
 Specifically, vectorized functions are especially difficult to take derivatives of symbolically so AD is useful in allowing users to take the gradient of complex functions at particular numerical values using the function’s computational graph.
 Furthermore, AD completes the numerical derivatives without losing accuracy and also improves computational speed compared to traditional symbolic derivatives for complex functions.

-In our lahg_package, we implement the AD for both forward and reverse mode (The extension we choose).
+In our lagh_ad package, we implement the AD for both forward and reverse mode (The extension we choose).
 In section 2, you can find the details and mathematical background of AD.
 In section 3, you will get a sense of how to use our package.
 Section 4 and 5 provide a detailed introduction about how our package is planned.
 Section 6 is the short motivation for our license choice.

 ## Background